Buy or Rent ?

 Cost of Renting

-Aside from the so called insecurity of renting and having to move if you lose the rental; can we look at the figures?
+Aside from the so called inconvenience of renting and having to move if you lose the rental; can we look at the figures?

 Take the same property valued $600k and you will probably be paying around 4% of the value of the property as rent.
 That equals $2,000 per month